Contract and Procurement Fraud – official ACFE (CPE) course

 IMF Academy is an ACFE authorized training organization

-IMF Academy is an ACFE authorized training organization and the exclusive provider of CFE (Certified Fraud Examiner) and ACFE (CPE) trainings in the Benelux.
+IMF Academy is an ACFE authorized training organization and the exclusive provider of CFE (Certified Fraud Examiner) and ACFE (CPE) courses in the Benelux.

-The rise in contract management and the outsourcing of goods and services has created an increase in procurement fraud, which can occur at any stage of the contracting and procurement process.
+The rise in contract management and the outsourcing of goods and services have created an increase in procurement fraud, which can occur in any stage of the contracting and procurement process.
 Appropriate controls, fraud prevention strategies and proper tendering processes are necessary in the fight against this fraud.
-This 2-day course will teach you the best practices in preventing, detecting and investigating contract and procurement fraud.
+This 2-day course will teach you the best practices in preventing, detecting, and investigating contract and procurement fraud.

-What will you learn in this official ACFE (CPE) training?
+What will you learn in this official ACFE (CPE) course?

 In this 2-day Contract and Procurement Fraud course you will learn how to: